salpha12/project_gh/README.md

 #### Content description

- It consist of a **School** Module responsible of managing **Students**.
-Students Module is responsible of managing student functionalities
+It consist of a **School** Module responsible of managing **School** functionalties along with using **Student** interface.
+Students Module is responsible of managing student functionalities along with using **Course** intrface.
+Course module is responsible of managing functionalties.